dcalc/WaLSAtools_fork/docs/installation.md

 git pull
 ```

-where `PATH-TO-THE-DIRECTORY` is the location in where you have put the `WaLSAtools` directory (in your computer).
+where `PATH-TO-THE-DIRECTORY` is the location in where you have cloned the `WaLSAtools` (in your computer).

 ## Direct Download :octicons-download-16: